ohmss/workshop-betterreads/README.md

 - Add the URL home page *http://localhost:8080* if you work locally or the result of `gp url 8080` on gitpod.

+**The screenshots below show `Google` authentication when the app is running on `localhost`.
+Carefully adjust the URLs accordingly to the Gitpod URL when application is running on Gitpod.**

 - Add the redirect *http://localhost:8080/login/oauth2/code/google* if you work locally or the result of `echo $(gp url 8080)/login/oauth2/code/google` on gitpod.

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/gcp9.png?raw=true)

-- A new page open with you clientId and client secret copy them
+- A new page will open with your clientId and client secrets.
+Make sure you copy them

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/gcp10.png?raw=true)